 Former Los Angeles County Sheriff’s Department Sgt.
 Walter Bouman Has New Career Educating Law Enforcement about White Supremacist Groups

-A retired California cop who lectures at schools nationwide offers tips about youth and hate
+Walter Bouman, a retired California law enforcement officer who lectures at schools nationwide, offers tips about youth and hate.

 For more than 10 years, Los Angeles County Sheriff's Department Sgt.
 Walter Bouman interviewed virtually every white supremacist to come through Central Jail.
 After officials flagged the detainees because of tattoos or the nature of their alleged crimes, Bouman would pull each inmate aside and slowly begin a conversation.
 "We have all day, and I'm not leaving," he would tell his reluctant charges.

 Bouman had an ability to size up and relate to these suspects and it wasn't long before many of the most hardened hate criminals began talking.
 Bouman's skills proved highly useful.
 He gave classes to the county's jail deputies and juvenile facility officers on how best to treat racist prisoners and later worked with the district attorney's office, traveling throughout the county training law enforcement officers on similar topics.